 - Water heater installation (including replacements)

-- Furnaces, Heat Pumps, Air Conditioners (new or replacement) & Evaporative Coolers (new only)
+- Furnaces, Heat Pumps, Air Conditioners (new or replacement) & Evaporative Coolers (new only) NOTE: Load and sizing calculations are required for new AND replacement HVAC equipment

 - All residential walls or fences must have a site plan review for Zoning Compliance.
 Additionally, walls and fences over 7 feet tall require a building permit with a structural engineered design.